Vietnam – A story about Ambition and Growth Performance

 The key to an excellent growth performance

-So what are the main factors that produce such a growth, similar to that of Vietnam?
-The Citygroup experts, who intensively studied long-run growth performance and economic convergence, present us with the answers.
+So what are the main factors that produce such growth, similar to that of Vietnam?
+The Citigroup experts, who intensively studied long-run growth performance and economic convergence, present us with the answers.
 Most of them could be applied to other organizational levels besides the state one, like in the case of some business ventures.

-They provide advice both for countries which have a rough start and for those with a respectable head start.
+They provide advice both for countries that have a rough start and for those with a respectable head start.
 Concerning the latter, growth is increasingly harder to achieve, according to economic convergence theory, which states that poorer economies develop at a faster pace than richer ones.

 - investing in human capital, having their workers as educated as possible – with some of the best ones being sent to study abroad;